wisecoders/clickhouse-with-fluentbit/README.md

-# Simplified Kubernetes Logging with Fluentd and ClickHouse
+# Simplified Kubernetes Logging with Fluentbit and ClickHouse

 Logging plays a crucial role in understanding the behavior and performance of applications running in Kubernetes clusters.
-Leveraging Docker Desktop's Kubernetes functionality, along with Fluentd and ClickHouse, provides a streamlined approach to logging, offering quick setup and powerful analytics capabilities.
+Leveraging Docker Desktop's Kubernetes functionality, along with Fluentbit and ClickHouse, provides a streamlined approach to logging, offering quick setup and powerful analytics capabilities.

 ### Why ClickHouse?